alieslam/Scentronix/README.md

 - [ ] Improve accessibility
 - [ ] Implement automated testing
 - [ ] Modularize Image component with skeleton placeholder
+- [ ] Add not found for each leaf pages